U.S. Regular Application: Questions and Answers

-- Admissions decisions for first-year Early Action applications are released in the beginning of December; decisions for first-year regular applicants for the fall semester are released in March.
+- Admissions decisions for first-year Early Action applications are released in mid- December; decisions for first-year regular applicants for the fall semester are released in March.
 If you are a first-year applicant for the spring semester, you should expect to receive a decision by early to mid-December.
 All decisions are released through our applicant portal to your personal account, so you will be able to log in from anywhere to see your decision.

 - Can I call your office to find out if I am admitted?

 - No. We do not release admission decisions over the phone.